Finance baby!

 About the founders:

-After studying communication science at the University of Hohenheim, Denise worked as a marketing manager at the Stuttgart-based start-up Mädchenflohmarkt.
-Together with Teresa, who studied Advertising & Market Communication at the Hdm, she was responsible for a major marketing rebranding there.
+After studying communication sciences at the University of Hohenheim, Denise worked as a marketing manager at the Stuttgart-based start-up Mädchenflohmarkt.
+Together with Teresa, who studied Advertising & Market Communication at Hdm, she was responsible for a major rebranding of the marketing department.
 The two colleagues became friends and subsequently co-founders.
-Since October 2020, the two are now starting out together with Finance Baby.
+Since October 2020, the two of them have been taking off together with Finance Baby.

 Like it?
 Please spread the word: